Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Brushing

-Brush your teeth twice a day — in the morning and before bed — for at least two minutes each time.
-Using a fluoride toothpaste helps strengthen enamel.
-An electric toothbrush with a small, round head can be particularly effective at removing plaque.
+Dental professionals generally recommend brushing your teeth twice a day — in the morning and before bed — for at least two minutes each time.
+Using a fluoride toothpaste helps strengthen enamel and provides additional protection against acid erosion.
+An electric toothbrush with a small, round head can be particularly effective at removing plaque, although a manual toothbrush used with proper technique is also suitable.

 Interdental Cleaning